uvarc/rc-website/content/userinfo/rivanna/software/tensorflow.md

 # Can I install my own TensorFlow (that works on a GPU)?

-Yes, you can do that, but the TF/Python/CUDA versions have to be very specific.
+Yes, but the TF/Python/CUDA versions have to be very specific.
 We recommend creating a conda environment.
 Using TensorFlow 1.14 as an example:

 1. For your target TF version, look up the supported Python and CUDA versions [here](https://www.tensorflow.org/install/source#gpu).
 In this example, we find that it is supported by:

     - Python 2.7, 3.3-3.7
     - CUDA 10.0

+1. Check that the CUDA version is supported on Rivanna:
+    - Find the corresponding NVIDIA driver version [here](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html)
+    - Start an ijob on a GPU node and run `nvidia-smi`.
+Look for the first line in the table.
+As of July 2021, our GPU nodes support up to CUDA 11.0.3.
+        ```
+        NVIDIA-SMI 450.51.06    Driver Version: 450.51.06    CUDA Version: 11.0
+        ```
+    - In this example 10.0 is less than 11.0.3, so the target version is supported.

 1. Load the Anaconda module and create the environment with specific versions.